vi/websocat/doc.md

             --help=long lists all options and types (see [A] markers) --help=doc also shows longer description and examples.
-        --origin <origin>                          Add Origin HTTP header to websocket client request --protocol <websocket_protocol>            Specify Sec-WebSocket-Protocol: header
+        --origin <origin>                          Add Origin HTTP header to websocket client request --restrict-uri <restrict_uri>
+            When serving a websocket, only accept the given URI, like `/ws` This liberates other URIs for things like serving static files or proxying.
+    -F, --static-file <serve_static_files>...
+            Serve a named static file for non-websocket connections.
+            Argument syntax: <URI>:<Content-Type>:<file-path>
+            Argument example: /index.html:text/html:index.html
+            Directories are not and will not be supported for security reasons.
+            Can be specified multiple times.
+        --protocol <websocket_protocol>            Specify Sec-WebSocket-Protocol: header
         --websocket-version <websocket_version>    Override the Sec-WebSocket-Version value
         --ws-c-uri <ws_c_uri>                      [A] URI to use for ws-c: overlay [default: ws://0.0.0.0/]